Encourage Curiosity

 I’m so glad you’re here.
 If you’re looking for ideas to get your kids excited to learn, resources to make learning fun and meaningful, live and flex classes, and support in your homeschooling or teaching journey, you’re in the right place!

-Before you dive in, I’d love to stay in touch.
+I’d love to stay in touch.
 Each week, in my newsletter, you’ll find ways to bring creativity and connection into your home.
 You’ll also receive coupon codes for my Creative ELA and Outschool classes and unit studies, things that bring me joy, and my favorite homeschool resources.

 AND, you’ll be the first to know about my pop-up classes and free quarterly classes.